Rolf Koskinen

-Rolf Koskinen (July 21, 1939 – January 8, 2010) was a Finnish orienteering competitor and European champion.
+Rolf Koskinen (21 July 1939 – 8 January 2010) was a Finnish orienteering competitor and European champion.
 He won a gold medal with the Finnish relay team at the 1964 European Orienteering Championships in Le Brassus.
 He was also member of the Finnish team that won the relay at the 1962 European championships, while not part of the official program.

 He received a silver medal in the relay at the 1966 World Orienteering Championships with the Finnish team, and again in 1968.

+Koskinen won the Jukola relay in 1971 with IK Örnen.